 Choosing to survey people is quite simple.
 But creating one?
 That’s another story.
 Believe it or not, there is a true science to creating online surveys.
 And I know what you’re thinking…The surveys you’ve taken in the past may have seemed simple at first glance and well, quite frankly they should be.
-But in reality the thought and consideration that goes into building truly effective surveys is quite advanced.
+But in reality the thought and consideration that goes into building truly effective surveys is more involved than you think.

-Ask the wrong questions, or ask them at the wrong time and you’ll end up with limited, useful results.
+Ask the wrong questions, or ask them at the wrong time and you’ll end up with limited, even irrelevant results.
+Then, of course, there are factors to weigh in such as textual ambiguity and the effective use of follow up questions.
 That is why a well designed survey is so critical.
 Not only will it help you get better results but also more reliable results.

 Four Tips for Creating a Free Online Survey